soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 > **Figure:** Excerpt from the table of contents of CIDOC CRM, [Release Version 7.1.3, February 2024](https://cidoc-crm.org/get-last-official-release) (SIG2024cidoc, p.
 3).

+> **How do we work with CIDOC CRM?**
+>
+> CIDOC CRM consists not only of classes and properties.
+Its documentation also explains the structure, meaning, and modeling principles of the model.
+>
+> For practical modeling, we therefore need to understand both:
+> - the elements of the model: Classes and properties
+> - the meaning of the elements: Definitions, Scope Notes, and modeling principles.

+---

 **Exploring classes and properties**

 For practical modeling, it is important to become familiar with the **classes and properties of CIDOC CRM**.
 In addition to the official documentation, the following web-based resources can be used: